 - Once you have submitted your application:

 - Upload a Statement of Purpose outlining your research interests and career goals.
 You must state whether you wish to pursue the food science or the nutrition science specialization.
-We want to know how your background and prior training make you a good candidate and why Florida State University is a good fit for you.
+We want to know how your background and prior training make you the right candidate and why Florida State University is a good fit for you.
 Please indicate up to three FSU faculty members with whom you would like to work and why.
 We strongly encourage applicants to familiarize themselves with the research interests of the NFES faculty.

 - Upload a resume or vita (information should be current).